Encrypt DRM content

 1. When using Live Station

-• step 2.
-Go to Live Station > DRM settings and select the created site to create a channel for Multi DRM encryption.
+• Step 2.
+Select the created site in Live Station > DRM settings to create a channel for Multi DRM encryption.

-• step 3.
-Enter the DRM encryption information obtained from the CPIX API response to the solution integrated with various third-party encoder/transcoder/packager solutions.
+• Step 3.
+Enter the DRM encryption information obtained from the CPIX API response into various third-party encoder/transcoder/packager solution integration solutions.

 Note.
 DRM encryption information obtained from the CPIX API response